cloudfoundry/diego-windows-release/README.md

 ### Producing an MSI

-- Run `make.bat` as an Administrator, the MSI and Windows Circus tgz file will be output into the `output` directory.
+- Run `scripts\make.bat` as an Administrator, the MSI and Windows Circus tgz file will be output into the `output` directory.

 ## Installing the MSI